-The Milwaukee County Board voted in closed session to authorize collective bargaining (illegally, under Act 10), and by travelling to Madison en masse to speak at a legislative hearing on a bill affecting the Board’s authority.
+The Milwaukee County Board voted in closed session to authorize collective bargaining (illegally, under Act 10), and travelled to Madison en masse to speak at a legislative hearing on a bill affecting the Board’s authority.
 We sued, arguing that both incidents violated the Open Meetings Law, but the judge disagreed.

 Sometimes we need to file a suit on our own behalf.
 The Milwaukee Public Schools were unreasonably delaying responding to a records request.
 They turned the records over the day after we sued them.

 The U.S. DOJ ignored a FOIA request WILL filed in January 2016 for over 13 months.
 We were seeking records regarding their fruitless investigation into alleged discrimination by choice schools.
 After we filed a lawsuit seeking to compel release of those records, they finally turned them over.